 Yes.
 By unanimous consensus.

-In the hadiths related to Barira (R), Aisha (R) wanted to free a slave.
+No. This is backed by the hadith related to Barira (R).
+Aisha (R) wanted to free a slave.
 But it had an invalid clause on the contract.
 The Prophet ﷺ annulled the clause, but let the contract go through.
 This led to the slave being freed.

-The same goes for riba.
-The sin is in paying riba or consuming riba.
-Even if a person has the intention to practice riba, but then later does not do it, the person has not yet committed any bad deeds.
-At least an argument can be made in that direction.
+The same applies to riba, where the sin is in witnessing riba, paying it, or consuming it.
+But if no riba actually takes place, then no sin has occurred.
+Even if a person intends to practice riba but later does not do it, they have not committed any bad deeds.
 Allah knows best.

 The Messenger of Allah ﷺ said, “Allah, the Mighty, and Sublime, has forgiven my Ummah for what is whispered to them or what enters their minds, so long as they do not act upon it or speak of it.”